All enquiries about council tax payments for East Sussex should be made to your local district or borough council.

 Appeals about your Council Tax Property Band

-If you want to challenge your property banding, you can appeal to the Valuation Office.
+If you want to challenge your property banding, you can appeal a Council Tax bill or fine.

 What if I have difficulty paying my council tax?